NXT TakeOver: R Evolution: Preliminary matches

 In the first match, Kevin Owens faced CJ Parker.
 Owens executed a pop-up powerbomb on Parker to win the match.

 Next, The Lucha Dragons (Kalisto and Sin Cara) defended the NXT Tag Team Championship against The Vaudevillains (Aiden English and Simon Gotch).
-Kalisto executed a "Salida Del Sol" on Gotch to retain the title.
+Kalisto executed a "Salida Del Sol" on Gotch to retain the titles.

 After that, Baron Corbin faced Tye Dillinger.
 Corbin executed "End of Days" on Dillinger to win the match in 41 seconds.

 In the fourth match, The Ascension (Konnor and Viktor) faced Finn Bálor and Hideo Itami.
 In the end, Bálor performed a "Coup De Grâce" on Viktor whilst Itami performed a diving double foot stomp on Konnor.
 Balor pinned Viktor to win the match.

 In the penultimate match, Charlotte defended the NXT Women's Championship against Sasha Banks.
 Charlotte executed "Natural Selection" off the top rope on Banks to retain the title.

 Main event

 In the main event, Adrian Neville defended the NXT Championship against Sami Zayn.
 During the match, Zayn performed a "Blue Thunder Bomb" on Neville for a two count.
 Zayn applied a Koji clutch on Neville, but Neville placed his foot on the bottom rope, forcing Zayn to release the hold.
 Zayn performed a "Helluva Kick" on Neville, during which the referee was knocked down.
 In the end, Zayn performed an exploder suplex into the turnbuckles and a second "Helluva Kick" on Neville to win the title.

-After the match, the NXT roster appeared to congratulate Zayn.
+After the match, the NXT roster appeared to congratulate Zayn as confetti fell from the ceiling.
 Neville hugged Zayn and raised his hand in a show of respect.
-After the NXT roster left, Zayn celebrated with his close friend Kevin Owens.
+After the NXT roster left, Zayn celebrated with his close frenemy Kevin Owens.
 Suddenly, Owens pushed Zayn down onto the entrance ramp and performed a powerbomb on Zayn onto the ring apron.
 NXT General Manager William Regal checked on Zayn as the event ended.